LiangliangNan/PolyFit/ReadMe.md

 To use Gurobi, you need to install it and also obtain a license (free for academic use) from [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
 You may also need to modify the path(s) to Gurobi in [FindGUROBI.cmake](./code/cmake/FindGUROBI.cmake), for CMake to find Gurobi.
-In case you want a fast but open source solver, please try SCIP, which is slower than Gurobi but acceptable.
+In case you want a fast but open-source solver, please try SCIP, which is slower than Gurobi but acceptable.
 The GLPK and lp_solve solvers only manage to solve small problems.
-They are too slow (and may not guarantee to succeed).
+They are too slow (and thus may not guarantee to succeed).
 For example the data "Fig1", Gurobi takes only 0.02 seconds, while lp_solve 15 minutes.

 **Note for Linux users:** You may have to build the Gurobi library (`libgurobi_c++.a`) because the prebuilt one in the original package might NOT be compatible with your compiler.
 To do so, go to `src/build` and run `make`.
 Then replace the original `libgurobi_c++.a` (in the `lib` directory) with your generated file.